-An annual allocation of 18,5 million m/annum is exported to Polokwane from the Dap Naude Dam and Ebenezer Dam.
-Polokwane does not have reasonable alternatives for replacing the import of this water and therefore this option would impact significantly on water supply to the Polokwane area.
+An annual allocation of 18,5 million m3/annum is exported to Polokwane from the Dap Naude Dam and Ebenezer Dam.
+Polokwane does not have reasonable alternatives for importing water and therefore this option would impact significantly on water supply to the Polokwane area.